In Fiery Interview With British Tabloid, Trump Criticizes Prime Minister, London Mayor

 "Take a look at the terrorism that is taking place.
 Look at what is going on in London.
 I think he has done a very bad job on terrorism," he said.
 "I think he has done a bad job on crime, if you look, all of the horrible things going on there, with all of the crime that is being brought in."

+According to statistics out earlier this year, London's homicide rate now rivals New York's.
+In one month, February 2018, there were 15 murders in London compared to 14 in New York, according to data gathered by London's Metropolitan Police Service and the New York Police Department, respectively, as reported by The Times of London.

+However, as the BBC noted, the previous month showed eight murders in London against 18 in New York.
+Further, for all of 2017, the homicide rate per 100,000 population was 1.2 for London, compared to 3.4 for New York.

-However, the president also suggested that the dispute with Khan was personal and that the mayor had shown disrespect to him by allowing a 20-foot "Trump Baby" balloon – an orange likeness of Trump wearing a diaper — to fly over London protests during the president's visit.
+The president suggested that his dispute with Khan might be partly personal, with the mayor having shown disrespect to him by allowing a 20-foot "Trump Baby" balloon — an orange likeness of Trump wearing a diaper — to fly over London protests during the president's visit.

 "I used to love London as a city," Trump said.